koaning/human-learn/docs/guide/finding-outliers/outliers.md

 ![](new-drawing-outlier.png)

-We might consider these points "outside" of the comfort zone of the prediction.
+We might consider these points outside of the "comfort zone" of the predicted areas.
 In these situations it might be best to declare it an outlier and to handle it differently.
 That way we don't automate a decision that we're likely to regret later.